1. Overview

 }

-When we run the project, the library will read all the paths being exposed and create documentation corresponding to them.
+When we run the project, the library will read all the exposed paths and create corresponding documentation.

 Let's view the documentation at the default URL http://localhost:8080/swagger-ui/index.html: